 Did the nineteen British mines detonated at the start of the Battle of Messines really result in the death of 10,000 German soldiers?
 Or did the British attack positions from which the Germans had already withdrawn?
 These contrasting assertions have both been made in respect of the week-long Battle of Messines which opened on 7th June 1917.

-Many accounts attest to the shock and panic caused amongst the Germans by the detonation of the mines.
-The number actually killed is difficult to quantify but the astonishing claim that 10,000 Germans were killed by the explosions has begun to appear in popular history sources clearly has to be questioned.
-The possible source of the figure is a standard history of the battle, published in 1998, which implied that, of 10,000 German soldiers missing after the battle, many ‘were undoubtedly vaporised or blown apart by the effects of the mines.’
+Many accounts attest to the shock and panic caused among the Germans by the detonation of the mines.
+The number actually killed is difficult to quantify but the astonishing claim that 10,000 Germans were killed by the explosions which has begun to appear in popular history sources clearly has to be questioned.
+The probable recent origin of this figure is a history of the battle published in 1998, which implied that, of 10,000 German soldiers missing after the battle, many ‘were undoubtedly vaporised or blown apart by the effects of the mines.’

-The figure of 10,000 missing is from the German Official History which states that it covers a 21-day period ending on 10th June 1917 and also that, of this figure, 7,200, were actually taken prisoner according to British sources.
-This reduces the number of missing who were killed to 2,800.
+The figure of 10,000 missing is from the German Official History which states that it covers a 21-day period ending on 10th June 1917.
+Furthermore, of this figure 7,200, according to British sources, were actually taken prisoner, reducing the number who were killed to 2,800.
 To this must be taken into consideration that many of the German casualties were caused the massive and highly effective British artillery barrages, rather than by the mine detonations.

 Direct evidence of the casualties caused by the mines is given in the description by a mining engineer on the staff of the Inspector of Mines at GHQ, Major Ralph Stokes.
 He examined three of the mine craters on the day of the attack and attempted to establish how many men had been killed.
-The evidence was most clear at the Ontario Farm mine, where the debris had largely fallen back into the crater and not covered the surrounding area, probaby due to incomplete detonation of the charge.
+The evidence was most clear at the Ontario Farm mine where, unusually, the debris had largely fallen back into the crater and not covered the surrounding area, probaby due to incomplete detonation of the charge.
 Nevertheless, two concrete bunkers had been physically lifted into the air, one at the middle of the crater was buried but he managed to look into the second: